-Question Answer Marks EITHER 5(a) Discuss Miller's dramatic presentation of success and ideas about success in Death of a Salesman .
+Question Answer Marks EITHER 5(a) In what ways, and with what dramatic effects, does Stoppard present Flora's view of India in Indian Ink ?
 25 Mark according to the levels of response marking criteria.
-OR 5(b) Analyse the following extract and consider in what ways it is characteristic of Miller's dramatic methods and concerns here and elsewhere in the play.
+OR 5(b) Analyse the following extract, considering it in relation to Stoppard's dramatic methods and concerns, here and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.